sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 }
 ```

 All good.
 But if you change it to the more concise: `sum += v;` you get an error: `expected usize, found &usize`.
 You would think that `sum = sum + v;` would be the equivalent to `sum += v;`, but that did not seem to the be the case in this case.
 The tl;dr here is that this was likely a bug in Rust that has since been fixed in the latest Nightly version.
-If you [run this ocde with the Nightly version](http://play.integer32.com/?gist=10851a4f3ac6f986686256a5fe29bab0&version=nightly), `sum += v;` does not throw that error.
+If you [run this code with the Nightly version](http://play.integer32.com/?gist=10851a4f3ac6f986686256a5fe29bab0&version=nightly), which the playground has as an option, `sum += v;` does not throw that error.

 For the record, in my confusion I did [file an issue with Clippy](https://github.com/rust-lang-nursery/rust-clippy/issues/2233), a tool that helps Rust users with hints.
 Clippy suggested I use `+=`.